 6. Beneficial Nematodes

-Afterward, apply the mixture to moist soil near termite activity, especially around your home’s foundation, crawl spaces, and garden areas.
+Afterward, apply the mixture to moist soil where termites are active, especially around your home’s foundation, crawl spaces, and garden areas.

 These nematodes may help control termites in moist soil.
 They enter the termites’ bodies and kill them.